top of page

 My formative career was in the ad industry, working as a copywriter and creative director (like James Paterson, Salman Rushdie, Bryce Courtenay and Peter Carey) for some of the biggest agencies and some of the biggest brands in the world, and winning a few gongs along the way.
 (If you've ever watched Mad Man, yeah, I lived that life!).
 Being a young punk, I thought I could it better, and proved it by co-founding the LloydMartin agency, running it successfully for 8 years, before doing the big sell-out thing to a US multinational group.
 Happy days!

 My avowed aim then was to pursue my passions.
 It was me and a typewriter against the world.
-I've since published 19 non-fiction books, selling well over 100,000 copies, and hundreds of feature articles for travel, marketing and music magazines (including a 3500-word photo spread in National Geographic Traveler and a few pieces in the US entertainment industry trade rag, Variety).
+I've since published 20 non-fiction books, selling well over 100,000 copies, and written hundreds of feature articles for travel, marketing and music magazines (including a 3500-word photo spread in National Geographic Traveler and a few pieces in the US entertainment industry trade rag, Variety).
 The biggest buzz was probably outselling Harry Potter in Thailand, going toe-to-toe in the charts in 2000.

 Overlapping this was a decade of corporate training and development in creativity and storytelling skills development, in which I covered the Asia Pacific region like a manic preacher evangelising living life out-of-the-box.
 (And out-of-a-suitcase -- I was on the road averagely 200 nights a year, doing four countries and 6 workshops in one memorable exhausting week.)